ramykhuffash/ramykhuffash.github.io/_posts/2020-01-31-product-one-subcaster.markdown

  - Put that research in one place
  - Eventually, figure out a way for the site to generate some income

 In terms of business model, essentially anything could work.
-Some charge for access to the research (essentially what I do with Page Flows), while others sell ads.
-Key Values, which helps developers find companies that match their values, makes money by charging the companies they research.
+Some charge for access to the research (essentially what I do with Page Flows), while others sell ads. <a href="https://keyvalues.com/" target="_blank" rel="nofollow noreferrer">Key Values</a>, which helps developers find companies that match their values, makes money by charging the companies they research.

 #### Example of "research as a service" websites

- - <a href="https://indiehackers.com/" target="_blank" rel="nofollow noreferrer">Indie Hackers</a>
+ - <a href="https://indiehackers.com/" target="_blank" rel="nofollow noreferrer">Indie Hackers</a> - Started out as interviews with indie founders (including their revenue numbers)
- - <a href="https://nomadlist.com/" target="_blank" rel="nofollow noreferrer">Nomadlist</a>
+ - <a href="https://nomadlist.com/" target="_blank" rel="nofollow noreferrer">Nomadlist</a> - Research and data about popular cities for digital nomad types
- - <a href="https://keyvalues.com/" target="_blank" rel="nofollow noreferrer">KeyValues</a>
+ - <a href="https://keyvalues.com/" target="_blank" rel="nofollow noreferrer">Key Values</a> - Researches companies who are hiring engineers
- - <a href="https://pageflows.com/" target="_blank" rel="nofollow noreferrer">Page Flows</a>
+ - <a href="https://pageflows.com/" target="_blank" rel="nofollow noreferrer">Page Flows</a> - User flow recordings of popular products (for product designers & managers)
- - <a href="https://examine.com/" target="_blank" rel="nofollow noreferrer">Examine.com</a>
+ - <a href="https://examine.com/" target="_blank" rel="nofollow noreferrer">Examine.com</a> - Supplement and nutrition research

 With Subcaster, the obvious businesses model would be affiliate sales, but I'm not going to worry about monetization until I'm confident the site gets enough traffic.